-I'd seen a lot of talk on Twitter about Fathom Analytics and also recently read Paul Jarvis "Company of One" book before I decided to look a bit more in to what it actually did different to other tools - Mainly Google Analytics.
+I'd seen a lot of talk on Twitter about Fathom Analytics and also recently read Paul Jarvis "Company of One" book before I decided to look a bit more into what it actually did different from other tools - Mainly Google Analytics.

-Google Analytics is always the go to product - It's free, it's by a reliable company (sort of) and everyone uses it, so it must be good right?
-But their control panel has gradually got more complicated and if you look a bit deeper, the amount of data Google Analytics tracks is quite scary and you probably only use a small percentage of it.
+Google Analytics is always the go-to product - It's free, it's by a reliable company (sort of), and everyone uses it, so it must be good, right?
+But their control panel has gradually got more complicated.
+If you look a bit deeper, the amount of data Google Analytics tracks is quite scary, and you probably only use a small percentage of it.

-Fathom is the opposite - The product is simple and the reason for this is because they don't track as much data and they respect the privacy of the user on your website/app.
+Fathom is the opposite - The product is simple, and the reason for this is that they don't track as much data, and they respect the user's privacy on your website/app.

-Adding and changing between multiple sites is also very easy to do and you can track unlimited amount of sites if you wish.
+Adding and changing between multiple sites is also very easy to do, and you can track an unlimited amount of sites if you wish.

 I have a lot of work to do on those statistics.
 Yikes.

-They recently added uptime monitoring and you can enable/disable this per site in your account.
+They recently added uptime monitoring, and you can enable/disable this per site in your account.
 You can then send out alerts via SMS or to Slack and Telegram.
-This is very useful if your not using another uptime monitoring products, and if you are - You can reduce the amount of SaaS apps your paying for straight away.
+This is very useful if you'reyou're not using another uptime monitoring products, and if you are - You can reduce the amount of SaaS apps you're paying for straight away.

-Yes, it comes with a price attached to it and it was one of the reasons I held out before committing for my own side projects - Especially since Google Analytics is free.
-I'm a big believer in paying for products (As I use Craft CMS - a paid, open source, commercial CMS) and at $14 (£10) per month, this is a good price to pay for a privacy conscious product, built by two dedicated and enthusiastic product developers, that keeps improving.
-I'd definitely say give it a go!
+Yes, it comes with a price attached to it, and it was one of the reasons I held out before committing for my side projects - Especially since Google Analytics is free.
+I'm a big believer in paying for products (As I use Craft CMS - a paid, open-source, commercial CMS) and at $14 (£10) per month, this is an excellent price to pay for a conscious privacy product, built by two dedicated and enthusiastic product developers, that keeps improving.
+I'd say give it a go!

-(You can also get a nice $10 off your first month using this referral link)
+(You can also get an excellent $10 off your first month using this referral link)